awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues.md

 **Note**
 The name of a FIFO queue must end with the `.fifo` suffix\.
 The suffix counts towards the 80\-character queue name quota\.
 To determine whether a queue is [FIFO](#FIFO-queues), you can check whether the queue name ends with the suffix\.

-Amazon SQS FIFO queues are available in all Regions where Amazon SQS is available, except in the Asia Pacific \(Osaka\-Local\) Region\.
+Amazon SQS FIFO queues are available in all Regions where Amazon SQS is available\.

 For information about how to create and configure queues using the Amazon SQS console, see [Creating an Amazon SQS queue \(console\)](sqs-configure-create-queue.md)\.
 For Java examples, see [Amazon SQS Java SDK examples](sqs-java-tutorials.md)\.